Met receive report of alleged sex assault following Russell Brand news reports

 “We first spoke with The Sunday Times on Saturday September 16 and have since made further approaches to The Sunday Times and Channel 4 to ensure that anyone who believes they have been the victim of a sexual offence is aware of how to report this to the police.”

+The woman who has now reported the alleged sexual assault had not spoken to The Sunday Times.
-A performance of Russell Brand’s Bipolarisation show due to go ahead on Tuesday at the Theatre Royal Windsor in Berkshire has been postponed.

-The show’s promoters said in a statement: “We are postponing these few remaining addiction charity fundraiser shows, we don’t like doing it – but we know you’ll understand.”
+A performance of Brand’s tour due to go ahead on Tuesday at the Theatre Royal Windsor in Berkshire was postponed, with the show’s promoters saying in a statement shared by the theatre: “We are postponing these few remaining addiction charity fundraiser shows, we don’t like doing it – but we know you’ll understand.”

-He is scheduled to perform at two more venues in September, including The Pavilions in Plymouth on Friday, and The Civic At The Halls in Wolverhampton next Thursday.
+Performances had been scheduled for two more venues this month, including The Pavilions in Plymouth on Friday, and The Civic At The Halls in Wolverhampton next Thursday.

+The live shows were described as: “Rules and rule breaking!
+Democracy and freedom!
+We reach conclusions from mass confusion by polling the live audience.”

+Brand usually posts a new show on the video platform Rumble on weekdays at 5pm, but there was no new episode on Monday, with his most recent appearance a short one on Friday when he denied the allegations against him that were then published the following day.

 A joint investigation by The Times, the Sunday Times and Channel 4’s Dispatches includes allegations Brand assaulted one of the women when she was a 16-year-old schoolgirl and another woman has claimed that he raped her against a wall in his home in Los Angeles.